 It is never a good idea to replace food calories with those from alcohol.
 If you are planning on imbibing while at Summerfest, make sure to have some food in your system (as mentioned above) and that you have been hydrated prior to drinking.
 Alcohol is a diuretic, which means it makes your body expel liquid faster than it can absorb it, leading quickly to dehydration.
 Between each alcoholic beverage, have a glass or bottle of water to keep yourself hydrated and avoid a horrible day-after hangover.

 Hopefully these ideas have helped you make a good plan of attack for rocking Summerfest!
-And, if you do totally go “off the wagon” and feel like you need help getting back in shape afterward, Vita Fitness and Physical Therapy is here for you!
+And, if you do totally go “off the wagon” and feel like you need help getting back in shape afterward, Vita Health & Fitness is here for you!